 What is a Tax Settlement?

-A tax settlement is an agreement approved by the IRS or state tax authorities that allows a taxpayer to pay less than the full amount owed, usually when financial circumstances prevent full payment.
-While not every case qualifies, tax authorities review each situation based on current regulations and the taxpayer’s ability to pay.
-Options include various settlement paths and payment plans that spread the tax obligation over time rather than requiring immediate full payment.
+Tax settlement services help reduce what you owe, set up affordable payment plans, or pause IRS collections when you’re facing financial hardship.
+It is an agreement approved by the IRS or state tax authorities that allows a taxpayer to pay less than the full amount owed, addressing their tax obligations, when it is proven by the taxpayer that their financial circumstances illustrate a clear hardship, possibly preventing full payment.
+While not every case qualifies, tax authorities may review each situation based on current regulations and the taxpayer’s ability to pay.
+Outcomes can include various settlement paths, like a reduced balance (Offer in Compromise), a long-term partial payment plan (Partial Payment Installment Agreement), or a temporary pause in collections (Currently Not Collectible).

-Although the IRS aims to collect all taxes due, it may agree to a settlement because recovering some funds is better than none.
-The main advantage of a tax settlement is paying less than what you owe, but it also helps you avoid penalties, interest, and other consequences associated with unpaid taxes.
+Although the IRS aims to collect all taxes due, it may agree to a settlement because recovering some funds is better than recovering none.
+The main advantage of a tax settlement is paying less than what you owe, which includes addressing the penalties and interest accrued on the unpaid taxes.

 Eligibility Criteria for Tax Settlement Programs